-In addition, cyber-crime is among the most widespread phenomena in recent years.
-Data breaches and cyber-crime are constantly growing events worldwide, and increases in such crimes are especially evident in the financial sector.
+In recent years, IT crimes have become one of the most widespread phenomena: data breaches and cyber-crime are constantly growing events worldwide, and increases in such crimes are especially evident in the financial sector.

 In an integrated view of company risks for prudential purposes (ICAAP), this type of risk is considered, according to the specific aspects, among operational risks (Pillar 1), as well as among reputational and strategic risks (Pillar 2).
-In light of the close correlation with operational risk, ICT and IT security risk management falls within the scope of the Operational Risk Framework, which provides for a specific methodology for the analysis of IT risk.
+Within this context, the Group has defined an ad-hoc framework for managing ICT and IT security risk with a specific risk analysis methodology.